ijosealv/auth0-amazon-bedrock-genai-deployment/README.md

 5. Navigate to the **Tuple Management** dashboard from the main dashboard.
 6. Click **Add Tuple**.
-7. Add a tuple representing that your user can read Okta groups, add following in fields.
+7. Add a tuple representing that your user can read Okta groups, **add the following in fields**
-- user: **ADD TEST OKTA USER EMAIL HERE***
+- user: **ADD TEST OKTA USER EMAIL HERE**
 - Object: okta: groups
 - Relation: read_okta
 8. Click **Add Tuple**

 ![tuples](/images/fga/tuples.png)